Beach lovers rejoice! If you’re looking for a Caribbean getaway, there’s no need to look further than Haiti.

 The turquoise sea and the white sand make the landscape simply breathtaking.
 You can find many great restaurants nearby where you can try the delicious lobster.

 Many hotels and inns are nearby if you’re looking for a place to stay.
-Point Sable beach is definitely a place worth visiting when you come to Port Salut.
+Point Sable Beach is worth visiting when you come to Port Salut.

-Cadras Beach is a hidden gem in the Labadee village on the Labadee bay side.
+Cadras Beach is a gem in the Labadee village on the Labadee Bayside.
 The beach is only accessible by boat and is just 10 minutes away from the cruise port of Labadee.

 Cadras Beach is a remote little beach corner with an excellent mountainous backdrop and an endless view of the turquoise ocean.

 The crystal clear water and the lush tropical forest create a nice setting for the little local village.
 You can join the Labadee Traditional Tour to learn about the traditions and cultural history of Labadee.

 On tour, there’s a small marketplace where locals have carved and created trinkets and artwork.